safespring/web/content/blogg/2022-05-terraform-ansible.md

 security group allows access from the world on IPv4 to port 22/tcp (ssh), the `interconnect` security group ensures full IPv4 connectivity between all member instances of the group.
-Both the gateway instance and the set of client instances is included in both those security groups, also they are included in the pre-existing default security group to allow egress traffic to the world.
+Both the gateway instance and the set of client instances are included in both those security groups, also they are included in the pre-existing default security group to allow egress traffic to the world.

 We also added a new parameter to the Safespring compute instance module, namely the `wg_ip` parameter.
 The purpose of this parameter is to allocate the Wireguard overlay IP plan as metadata when creating the instances.
-Later we'll see how this metadata can be found and reused as variables inside the Ansible inventory, thus completely avoiding any manual specification of config.
+Later, we'll see how this metadata can be found and reused as variables inside the Ansible inventory, thus avoiding any manual config specification.

 We assign the Wireguard IP address of the gateway instance to the first address in the range `192.168.45.0/24`, and then we assign the client's addresses to